 Here's how to uninstall the Slack for Windows app:

 Click the Start menu, and find Slack.

 Select Uninstall a program.

 Tips and tricks

-Signing in to multiple teams The Slack for Windows app lets you stay signed in to more than one team at once.
-Click your team name to open the Team Menu, then click Sign in to another team… to get started.
+Signing in to multiple workspaces The Slack for Windows app lets you stay signed in to more than one workspace at once.
+Click your workspace name in the top left to open themenu, then click Sign in to another workspace… to get started.

-Using the Team Switcher If you’re signed in to more than one team, navigate between them by clicking the team icons on the left.
-Or, use the keyboard shortcuts Ctrl1, Ctrl2, and so on, to switch quickly between the teams you’re signed in to.
+Using the Workspace Switcher If you’re signed in to more than one workspace, navigate between them by clicking the icons on the left.
+Or, use the keyboard shortcuts Ctrl1, Ctrl2, and so on, to switch quickly between the workspaces you’re signed in to.

 App menu Windows 7 and Windows 8: By default, Slack for Windows has a visible menu bar with File, Edit, View, Window, and Help menus.
 If you’d prefer, you can hide the menu bar by selecting the Window menu and deselecting Always show Menu Bar.
 After that you can hit Alt to temporarily reveal it, or show it again by re-selecting the same option from the Window menu.
 Windows 10: Click the Menu icon in the top left to open the menu.

 Tip: Add a shortcut to your desktop.
 For Windows 7 and Windows 8, click the Start menu, find Slack, right-click on the file and click Create Shortcut.
 For Windows 10, find Slack in your Start menu and drag it to your desktop.

 Thanks so much for your feedback!